-We synthesized published AHe, AFT and ZHe ages in the Three Rivers Region around Deqing (Table S1, Supplementary Material) to constrain our thermo-kinematic modelling using Pecube (Braun et al., 2012).
-This model is designed to solve the three-dimensional heat-transport equation in a crustal block undergoing lateral and vertical rock-particle transport, exhumation, and surface change.
-The flexural response to surface change is also taken into account, leading to additional rock uplift and exhumation.
+We synthesized published AHe, AFT and ZHe ages in the Three Rivers Region around Deqing (Table S1, Supplementary Material) to constrain our finite-element thermo-kinematic modelling using Pecube (Braun et al., 2012).
+This model is

+165 leading to additional rock uplift and exhumation.
 Default thermal and flexural parameters are shown in Table 1; some of these are optimized during the inversion.
 In forward mode, this set of model parameters together with a tectonic/geomorphic scenario (exhumation rates, transition times, fault geometry, surface evolution) results in rock-particle paths and an evolving 3D crustal temperature field through time, which are used to predict cooling ages for different thermochronometers.
-These predicted cooling ages are then compared to measured ages, defining a misfit value φ for this set of parameters as expressed by:
+These predicted cooling ages are then compared to measured ages, defining a misfit value for this set of parameters as expressed 170 by:

-$$\emptyset = \sqrt{\frac{\sum{i=1}^{N} \frac{(\alpha{i,obs} - \alpha{i,pre})^2}{\sigma_i^2}}{N}} / N$$ (1)
+$$\phi = \sqrt{\frac{\sum{i=1}^{N} \frac{(\alpha{i,obs} - \alpha{i,pre})^2}{\sigma_i^2}}{N}}$$ (1)

-where N is the number of data points, $\alpha{i,obs}$ and $\alpha{i,pre}$ are the observed and predicted ages for data point i, respectively, and σ_i is the uncertainty on the age for data point i.
+where N is the number of data points, $\alpha{i,obs}$ and $\alpha{i,pre}$ are the observed and predicted ages for data point i, respectively, and $\sigma_i$ is the uncertainty on the age for data point i.
 Inversion using the Neighbourhood Algorithm is employed to search for a best-fitting geological scenario, i.e., the set of model parameters leading to the minimum misfit value, as well as to define the resolution with which these parameter values can be constrained (Braun et al., 2012).
-Modelling results are represented in scatter plots for different parameter couples and as 1D or 2D marginal probability density functions (pdf's) of each parameter (Braun et al., 2012).
+Modelling results are represented in scatter plots for different parameter couples and as 1D or 2D marginal probability density functions (pdf's) of each individual parameter (Braun et al., 2012).

-Geological scenarios in Pecube take into account temporal variations in exhumation rates and in paleo-topography, separately or combined.
-Different transition times mark the timing of exhumation or topographic changes between any two different phases.
+Geological scenarios in Pecube take into account temporal variations in exhumation rates and in paleo-topography, separately or together.
 Here, we define a "steady-state topography scenario" as a scenario considering only spatially and temporally varying rock exhumation rates, but sustaining the modern topography without any evolution through time.
-In contrast, we define an "incision scenario" as a scenario considering a simple topographic evolution from a plateau at a prescribed elevation to the modern topography, with possibly different phases separated by transition times.
-In order to explore the influence of incision of the Mekong River, we set up an initial plateau at 4500 m elevation, which corresponds to the average elevation of low-relief surfaces in southeast Tibet (e.g. Markam and Daocheng surfaces), evolving toward the present-day topography characterized by the deeply incised Mekong River valley (Fig. 2c).
-A combined scenario starting with a plateau but allowing additional rock exhumation is defined as a "plateau scenario", where transition times mark the onset timing of river incision from the initial plateau as well as of different exhumation phases.
-For the Kawagebo massif, in order to model spatial variations of uplift above a crustal-scale fault rooting at a mid-crustal depth, a 3D fault geometry is implemented following Robert et al. (2011), defining a "tectonic scenario".
-In this scenario, the topography is in steady state, and rock exhumation is due to motion along the fault.
-The fault trace at the surface and the number of segments at depth are fixed parameters in this inversion.
+In contrast, we define an "incision scenario" as a scenario considering a simple topographic evolution from a plateau at a prescribed elevation to the modern topography, with possible different phases separated by transition times.
+In this paper, in order to explore the influence of incision of the Mekong River, we set up an initial plateau at 4500 m elevation, which corresponds to the average elevation of low relief surfaces in SE Tibet (e.g. Markam and Daocheng surfaces), evolving

+- 185 toward the present-day topography characterized by the deeply incised Mekong River valley (Fig. 2c).
+A combined scenario starting with a plateau but allowing additional rock exhumation phases is defined as a "plateau scenario", where transition times mark the onset timing of river incision from the initial plateau as well as different exhumation phases.
+To model spatial variations of uplift above a crustal-scale fault, a 3D fault geometry is implemented following Robert et al. (2011), defining a "tectonic scenario", where the topography is in steady state, and rock exhumation is due to motion along the fault.
+The fault - 190 trace at the surface and the number of segments at depth are fixed parameters in this inversion.
 The geometry of the fault is represented by different segments, separated by several inflection points, which are defined by their coordinates (r, s), corresponding to the depth and distance relative to the surface trace of fault, respectively.
 Those coordinates and velocities are inverted to constrain the fault geometry and exhumation history best fitting the thermochronology dataset.